sensedeep/sensedeep/README.md

 ## Features

-- Transparent downloading of AWS Cloud Watch Logs
+- Transparent downloading of AWS CloudWatch Logs
 - Automatic aggregation of log streams
 - Live updating of events in the background
 - Infinite smooth scrolling through log events